barrettrees/undergraduate_games_corpus/README.md

 # The Undergraduate Games Corpus: A Dataset for Machine Perception of Interactive Media
-This respository contains data to accompany the paper "The Undergraduate Games Corpus: A Dataset for Machine Perception of Interactive Media" (link forthcoming).
+This respository contains bulk data to accompany the paper "The Undergraduate Games Corpus: A Dataset for Machine Perception of Interactive Media" (published at [AAAI-21](https://aaai.org/Conferences/AAAI-21/); pdf link forthcoming).
+The corpus represents the work of hundreds of students who opted in to having their work included in a dataset that might be used to accelerate technical games research.
+The metadata describing games (e.g. title, description, and tags) was provided by student authors.
+This repository does not directly contain game source code, assets, and other project files.
+Permanent download links for these are included in the data we provide here.

 ## Citing
 bibtex entry forthcoming

 ## Data Schema
-The file `corpus.json` contains an object mapping keys to values.
-Keys are archival resource keys ([ARKs](https://en.wikipedia.org/wiki/Archival_Resource_Key)) and value are objects with the fields listed below.
+The file `corpus.json` contains an JSON object mapping keys to values.
+Keys are globally unique archival resource keys ([ARKs](https://en.wikipedia.org/wiki/Archival_Resource_Key)) and values are objects describing games with the fields listed below:

- - permalink (Link to a human-readable page about this game.)
+ - permalink (link to human-readable page the game game)
  - title
  - description
  - authors